TDStrasser/KookaBlockly-Reference/docs/source/buttons.rst

 Buttons
 -------

 Button blocks are used to specify the actions to be taken when a specific button is pressed.
+See :numref:`btnpalette`.

+.._btnpalette:
 .. figure:: images/buttons-palette.png
    :width: 500
    :align: center